imdrasil/jennifer.cr/README.md

 Please ask me before start to work on some feature.

-Also if someone want to use it in you application (for now shard is not ready for use in production) - ping me please, my email you can find in my profile.
+Also if you want to use it in your application (for now shard is not ready for use in production) - ping me please, my email you can find in my profile.

 To run test use regular `crystal spec`.
 All migrations is under `./examples/migrations` directory.
 They all runs automatically.